rust-lang/rustup/README.md

 `rust-lang/rust` workspaces and test them easily with `rustup run my-toolchain rustc`.

+Conversely, you can use the special value `active` to run the active toolchain.

 Because the `rust-lang/rust` tree does not include Cargo, *when `cargo` is invoked for a custom toolchain and it is not available, `rustup` will attempt to use `cargo` from one of the release channels*,